-Mark, EAA 496947, got the inspiration for his

-brother to the Oshkosh fly-in convention in 1995 and saw some of the homebuilt offerings, he was hooked.
+Mark, EAA 496947, got the inspiration for his 701.1 at the same place he caught the aviation bug: Oshkosh.
+When Mark accompanied his brother to the Oshkosh fly-in convention in 1995 and saw some of the homebuilt offerings, he was hooked.